khimo/khimo.github.io/bli-guides/bli-quick-setup-guide.md

 _BeoLiving Intelligence_ is a Plug & Play home automation controller.
 The next steps show how to quickly set up your _BeoLiving Intelligence_.

+> Note: Take into account that **full configuration is only available on the iOS version of the BeoLiving app**.
+The Android version will allow you to **control** products and create scenes, but NOT add new devices (B&O, Philips Hue or ONVIF).

 ## Setting up the _BeoLiving Intelligence_ {#setup}

 > By default, _BeoLiving Intelligence_ comes configured in DHCP mode.
 This means it gets its IP address from the router it is connected to.
 To